schmidtwmark/qnd/presentations/day2.md

 ---

-# Surely this hasn't caused problems!
+# This has caused a lot of problems

 - Banks deal with decimals a lot!